pysat/pysat/docs/new_instrument.rst

 Some data repositories have pysat templates prepared to assist in integrating a new instrument.
 See :ref:`supported-data-templates` or the template instrument module code under `pysat/instruments/templates/` for more.
+A general template has also been included to make starting any Instrument module easier.

 A compatible module may be supplied directly to :python:`pysat.Instrument(inst_module = myInstrument)` if it also contains attributes platform and name.
 Such modules may be registered as